Ellesmere Port Stadium: Football

 The move to the new stadium however coincided with a dramatic fall by the club.
 Promoted to the Northern Premier League in 1971, increasing financial difficulties led to the club resigning in 1973 and dropping down into the much lower level Lancashire Combination and the Mid-Cheshire League in 1976, folding in 1978.

 It is claimed that the popularity of speedway and the move to a stadium located away from the town centre contributed to their demise.
 York Street attendances averaged 3,000 in the late 1960's but dwindled to less than 200 by 1978.

-Further attempts to restore senior football to the town came in the form of Ellesmere Port & Neston (1981-1989) and a new Ellesmere Port Town (1992-1994) both of who had spells in the North West Counties League based at the stadium.
+Further attempts to restore senior football to the town came in the form of Ellesmere Port & Neston (1981-1989) and a new Ellesmere Port Town (1992-1994) both of whom had spells in the North West Counties League based at the stadium.
 After this local teams would occasionally use the ground and also important cup games were played required.